-Practical Nursing - Proportion of the Program Phase Taught by Withdrawal Date Tuition Refund Less than 25% 50% of each phase tuition cost 25% up to but less than $50%$ 25% of each phase tuition cost 50% or more No Refund LPN To RN Program -Proportion of Semester Taught by Withdrawal Date Tuition Refund Less than 25% 50% of semester tuition cost 25% up to but less than $50%$ 25% of semester tuition cost 50% or more No Refund
+Practical Nursing - Proportion of the Program Phase Taught by Withdrawal Date Tuition Refund Less than 25% 50% of each phase tuition cost 25% up to but less than 50% 25% of each phase tuition cost 50% or more No Refund LPN To RN Program -Proportion of Semester Taught by Withdrawal Date Tuition Refund of Semester Tuition Refund 50% of semester tuition cost of Semester Taught by Withdrawal Date

-Please note that the Return of Title IV Funds (R2T4) policy is separate from the school's refund policy.
+\\\Please note that the Return of Title IV Funds (R2T4) policy is separate from the school's refund policy.
 Students are responsible for paying any student tuition balance that will not been covered by financial aid funds.
 Payments must be submitted to the college by its established deadline to avoid the 5% late payment fee.

-FEDERAL RETURN OF TITLE IV FUNDS POLICY PRACTICAL NURSING PROGRAM
+FEDERAL RETURN OF TITLE IV FUNDS POLICY

 If a student cancels his/her contract, the cancellation date will be determined by the postmark on written notification or the date said information is delivered to the school's Financial Aid Office in person.
 Should any aid be disbursed prior to the start of class, all funds will be returned in full to the appropriate agency.
 The Financial Aid Department administers the Return to Title IV Funds Calculation (R2T4).
 A student withdrawal can include those students who officially or unofficially withdraw.
 Examples would be 1) a student who did not return from an approved or unapproved Leave of Absence, 2) those who were terminated from enrollment.
 3) those who withdrew from the program and notified the school, 4) the school was notified by a second party due to circumstances beyond the student's control.
-All R2T4 calculations are based on the students last date of attendance as provided by the students attendance records.
+All R2T4 calculations are based on the students last date of attendance as provided by the student's attendance records.
 The R2T4 determines the amount of aid that was earned.
 The R2T4 is based on the payment period.
 After the student has completed 60% of the payment period, no refund is due.
 The R2T4 is completed for all withdrawals to determine if the student is approved for a post withdrawal disbursement.